entraxmb/react-shopping-cart/README.md

 ## Accessing the site

-The intention is to get it running on https://rct.mbproj.com but currently DNS is not resolving.
+The site is running on https://rct.mbproj.com

-But in the meantime it is advised to run it locally with 'npm start' or to run the index.html file in the 'build' directory.

 ## Available Scripts